-If the incident occurred involving a faculty or staff member or is in a classroom/lab/clinical setting the involved faculty or staff member discusses the situation with the student within three working days of the incident or becoming aware of the incident.
-Following then:
+If the incident occurred in a classroom/lab/ clinical setting and involves a faculty or staff member, the involved faculty or staff member will discuss the situation with the student within three working days of the incident or becoming aware of the incident.
+Then:

-- The faculty or staff member may conclude that the suspicion of non-academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The faculty or staff member may conclude that there is sufficient evidence to support a claim of non-academic misconduct and reports the information to the Program Director. - Proceed to Step 2.
+- The faculty or staff member may conclude that the suspicion of non-academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The faculty or staff member may conclude that there is sufficient evidence to support a claim of non-academic misconduct and reports the information to the appropriate Program Director.